John Lloyd: In The Mind Of An Iconic Graphic Designer

 The greatest challenge over the years has been to continue to produce work that is both creative and effective, whilst at the same time enjoying the process and having fun.
 The greatest fear has been that, one day, commissions would dry up but, fortunately, that has never happened.

-Creating a logo as a part of a brand identity is to me like giving a name to a baby, an identity that will affect him during his life even though at first he is not aware of it.
+Creating a logo as part of a brand identity is, to me, like giving a name to a baby—an identity that will affect them throughout their life, even though, at first, they may not be aware of it.
 How do you cope with this responsibility?
-Since a lot of things have been said about what a good logo should be about, I would like to ask you about the variables one should have in mind when designing one.
+Since so much has been said about what makes a good logo, what variables should one consider when designing one?

 Cyrano de Bergerac // Royal Shakespeare Company, 1983